namely/docker-protoc/.github/README.md

 ## How is Renovate used in this repo?

 In this repo, we have a variety of dependencies pinned to specific versions, primarly to create reproducible, testable builds.\
 Most of these dependencies are installed in the built docker images and are referenced in [Dockerfile](../Dockerfile).
-However, their versions are set separatly in [variables.sh](../variables.sh), which means most PRs opened by `Renovate` will attempt to update this file.
+However, their versions are set separately in [variables.sh](../variables.sh), which means most PRs opened by `Renovate` will attempt to update this file.
 Because it is a proprietary file, we leverage `Renovate`'s support of using Regular Expressions to find & replace dependencies versions.

 The different sources used to find dependencies include `npm`, `Go`, and `Github Releases`.